CAD vs. Web-to-Pack: Why packQ Redefines Packaging Workflows

 - They are not designed for end customers

-With Web-to-Pack software like PackQ, a new approach emerges: all steps run online in one system, from choosing the packaging form to design and production release.
+With Web-to-Pack software like packQ, a new approach emerges: all steps run online in one system, from choosing the packaging form to design and production release.
 This is more than a technical improvement — it’s a paradigm shift.

 .webp)